 Online Brand Marketing

-Brand Marketing provides the primary points of differentiation between competitors brands.
-Therefore making your product or service identifiable and creating a connection and communication with your audience through logos, colours, fonts, slogans, tones, etc.
+Brand marketing provides the primary points of differentiation between competitor’s brands.
+Therefore, making your product or service identifiable and creating a strong connection and communication with your audience through logos, colors, fonts, slogans, tones, etc. is important.

-The opposite of inbound marketing, outbound marketing initiates the interaction with the customer.
-Traditional sources of outbound marketing include television advertisements, newspaper and magazine advertisements, billboards, flyers, brochures, cold calls and, more recently, email blasts.
+The opposite of inbound marketing, outbound marketing initiates an interaction with the customer.
+Traditional sources of outbound marketing include television advertisements, newspaper features, magazine advertisements, billboards, flyers, brochures, cold calls and, more recently, email blasts.

 More information can be found here: Rebrandly.blog/OutboundMarketing